DOB/DOD: February 17, 1922 (Norwalk, CT) – November 26, 1945; 23 years old

 From The Norwalk Hour December 17, 1945

 Word was received here Saturday night of the death of PFC Joseph Frederick McQuillan Jr., son of Mr. and Mrs. Joseph F. McQuillan, 7 Lorena Street, who died on November 26 in Italy, where he was serving with the United States Army.
-The War Department which sent a telegram to the McQuillans notifying them of the passing of their son said that a letter will follow, explaining the circumstances in detail.
+The War Department, which sent a telegram to the McQuillans notifying them of the passing of their son, said that a letter would follow, explaining the circumstances in detail.
 Joseph, who was well-known in this city, entered the Army in January 1944 and transferred overseas in July 1944 after receiving his training at Camp Blanding, Florida.
-The local youth served with the 88th Infantry Division which figured prominently in the Italian campaign which ended with the surrender of the German forces holding the north of Italy.
-He was a graduate of Norwalk High School, Class of 1940, and prior to entering the service had been employed by Edwards and Company, Connecticut Avenue manufacturing concern.
+The local youth served with the 88th Infantry Division, which figured prominently in the Italian campaign, which ended with the surrender of the German forces holding the north of Italy.
+He was a graduate of Norwalk High School, Class of 1940, and prior to entering the service had been employed by Edwards and Company, a Connecticut Avenue manufacturing concern.
 Besides his parents, he is survived by two brothers, James and Vincent McQuillan, and a sister, Miss Eleanor G. McQuillan.
-James McQuillan who had served in the Army since August 1942, received his discharge on Thursday of last week.
+James McQuillan, who had served in the Army since August 1942, received his discharge on Thursday of last week.
 Vincent McQuillan, who had been in the service since May 1942, received his discharge from the Army in September of this year.

 Private McQuillan is buried at St. Mary’s Cemetery, 15 Broad Street, Norwalk, Connecticut; Section C. Photo by webmaster.